Common Plant Diseases:

 - Avoid any injury to roots and trunk as wounds are the main cause of spreading canker disease.

 - Grow only trees and shrubs that are adapted to the area and choose vigorous planting material and plant in a good location.
 Apply manures and fertilize on time to promote healthy growth.

-- Control the weeds by taking appropriate intercultural operation.
+- Control the weeds by taking appropriate intercultural operations.

-- Limiting pruning of wounds may also prevent this kind of disease.
+- Limiting the pruning of wounds may also prevent this kind of disease.

 - Avoid cutting into trunk cankers as it may renew fungal activity.
 No effective chemical controls are available to prevent or control the fungi that cause this disease.